nishadobe/spppartnerenablement/M1/ex1.md

   * ExperienceEvent Web Details
   * ExperienceEvent Commerce Details
   * ExperienceEvent Environment Details
-  * BT Profile Identification EE (Primary and Secondary Identifiers)
+  * SPP Profile Identification EE (Primary and Secondary Identifiers)

 You can add these Mixins by clicking the ```+ Add```-button below the Class that you just defined.